UMER-ZAHOOR/soil-classification-challenge/README.md

 # soil-classification-challenge
-challenge on Kaggle by IIT Ropar
+Challenge on Kaggle by IIT Ropar
+For 4 classes /types of soil:  Alluvial, Black, Clay, Red Using Restnet50,optim, pytorch, etc